The Importance of Boundaries

 I have been exploring boundaries: my own, the ones I see and respect from my loved ones, and conversations around boundaries.
 What does it mean to someone else to place boundaries?
 How are their boundaries challenged?
 How do they define boundaries within themselves as well as outwardly setting effective boundaries?
 Then, I spent some time watching and really listening to videos by our Clinical Manager, Sara Klinkhamer, on Sunshine Coast Health Centre’s YouTube page; particularly the series on The Importance of Boundaries.

-She explains in an easily adapted way what it means to set boundaries, how to know when a boundary is necessary, how to simplify the process, and underlying communication breakdowns.
-Boundaries are a way of protecting ourselves and remaining authentic within your values.
-When faced with a situation that makes us feel resentful, taken advantage of, or hurt, it is a opportunity to set a boundary.
+She explains in an easily adapted way what it means to set boundaries, how to know when a boundary is necessary, how to simplify the process and underlying communication breakdowns.
+Boundaries are a way of protecting ourselves and remaining authentic within our values.
+When faced with a situation that makes us feel resentful, taken advantage of, or hurt, it is an opportunity to set a boundary.
 Ensuring your boundaries are realistic and are within your control is paramount as well as allowing yourself the space to be uncomfortable when setting boundaries.
 We all have limitations and the more we learn about ourselves the more comfortable we get with those limitations.

 How to Set Boundaries